section-engineering-education/engineering-education/content/articles/react-query-data-fetching-and-server-state-management/index.md

 ### Understanding state management and server state
 Every interactive client-side applications will involve interactive events.

-For example, when an user interacts with an application by clicking a button or closing a sidebar, the app must be updated accordingly to reflect these changes.
+For example, when an user interacts with an application by clicking a button or closing a sidebar, the app must re-render the page accordingly to reflect these changes.
 We call this change, as the state of the app.

-In the context of React.js and Single Page Applications (SPA), state management is a way to share the data across the React components.
+In the context of React.js and Single Page Applications (SPA), state management is a way to share the data across different React components.

 In other words, state is simply a JavaScript object representing part of a component that can change based on user actions.